 Reports and priorities

 A number of key findings and recommendations are outlined in the report.
-Fife Respiratory MCN has begun developing local initiatives in line with the recommendations and there is a Fife Asthma multidisciplinary team meeting for more complex cases which reviews all modern therapy options for patients including biologics.
+Fife Respiratory Managed Clinical Network (MCN) has begun developing local initiatives in line with the recommendations and there is a Fife Asthma multidisciplinary team meeting for more complex cases which reviews all modern therapy options for patients including biologics.

 - The asthma control test looks at how well your asthma is being controlled. www.asthmacontroltest.com

 - Using a written asthma action plan and attending your GP for a yearly check-up is vital.
 You could review some simple steps to take https://www.asthmaandlung.org.uk/conditions/asthma/asthma-attacks/avoiding